 unique business name.

-business is already using the name you want (Assumed Business Name),
+business is already using the name you want (Assumed Business Name) can

 find businesses in other states using your desired name or a

-similar one.
-Though you can register to use the same name as an existing
+similar one, do an internet search.
+Though you can register the same name as an existing

 business in another state, your business may